 There is a tremendous difference between inpatient and outpatient rehab, and choosing the right program will directly affect your recovery.
 While a lifetime in recovery may cause a person to require multiple treatment options at different times in their lives, it is often safer and more beneficial to attend inpatient rehab as your first treatment program.
-Call 800-743-5860(Who Answers?) today to find a rehab center and to learn more about your options for substance abuse treatment.
+Call 800-662-4357 today to find a rehab center and to learn more about your options for substance abuse treatment.

 Is One Treatment Program Better Than the Other?

 Both program types may be necessary for certain individuals at different times in their recoveries.
 However, an inpatient program is often much safer and more effective for those going into treatment for the first time.